 Before 01.01.2019 it was considered that not the sale but the redemption of such salon vouchers is subject to VAT.
 However, since 01.01.2019 - and thus also for salon vouchers issued since then - it is true that they are already subject to VAT at the time of sale if the future tax burden is already known then.
 This is the case if all products and services that can potentially be paid for with the voucher have the same VAT rate.
 Because this is the case for the majority of users, Treatwell POS treats sales of salon vouchers as revenue and therefor subject to VAT.

-Before 01.01.2019 it was considered that not the sale but the redemption such salon vouchers is subject to VAT.
+Before 01.01.2019 it was considered that not the sale but the redemption of such salon vouchers is subject to VAT.
 However, since 01.01.2019 - and thus also for salon vouchers issued since then - it is true that they are already subject to VAT at the time of sale if the future tax burden is already known then.

 But because this is not the case for the majority of users (as salons usually sell items with different VAT rates), Treatwell POS does not treat sales of salon vouchers as revenue and therefore not as subject to VAT.

 Salon voucher sales are therefore excluded from taxable revenue and grouped in an own section in the POS end of day report.
-Treatwell POS automatically applies no VAT rate for salon vouchers during checkout.
+Treatwell POS automatically applies no VAT rate for salon vouchers sold during checkout.